michal-laskowski/wax/README.md

 FsViewResolver searches for a view file with the same name as the requested view to render.
 It looks for files with the ```.tsx``` or ```.jsx``` extensions.

 ### Module imports

+WAX uses [dop251/goja](https://github.com/dop251/goja) does not support support ES modules - but we do.

+- **Remarks**
+  - modules do not work work exactly the same as they do in JS runtimes
+  - all modules are loaded synchronously
+  - we do not support top-level async or any other async - WAX is meant to be for templating, not waiting for data

+Thats for now.
+WIP

 WAX supports ESM export and import.